|Full name||Adamanta Domina of the House of Diamonds|

 In her youth, Adamanta was quick-minded and inclined towards her studies, learning and memorising the endless passages of history and political theory.
 It was through her education that she gradually came to the understanding it was the only way she would leave her mark in the history of a country where things came and went and disappeared as they pleased.

 All Duchesses of Diamonds learn to be schemers in time, but Adamanta made her very life the weft of her plans upon plans.
-After she ascended to the seat, she became consumed with purpose and her future plans; given the second highest seat in the Queendom she could only look higher.
+After she ascended to the seat, she became consumed with purpose.

 Even her family—her marriage to Murkvane, and the conception and birth of her daughter Orobelle—became pivot points for her strategic manoeuvres.
-Orobelle's life was the ground on which she staked her claim on the Queendom and the glory of her house, for she knew it was too late for her to claim the prize for herself.
-Through manipulation, assassinations and coercion she had the Knot of Worlds bestowed upon the child, and ensured that she was positioned as well as she could be to take the throne from the House of Hearts.
+Orobelle's life was the ground on which she staked her claim on the Queendom and the glory of her house.
+Through machinations of various sorts, she had the Knot of Worlds bestowed upon the child, and ensured that she was positioned as well as she could be to take the throne from the House of Hearts.

-These plans were brought to a premature end when Adamanta and Murkvane were assassinated, just as they had had several assassinated for their own gain, in their own time.
-She left behind a tangled legacy of unfinished plots, newborn vendettas, and staggering responsibility that her twelve-year-old daughter must now bear alone.
+These plans were brought to a premature end when Adamanta and Murkvane were assassinated.
+She left behind a tangled legacy of unfinished plots, vendettas, and staggering responsibility that her twelve-year-old daughter must now bear alone.

 |Orobelle (daughter)||Adamanta saw in Orobelle the future glory of her house, and little else.
 Ultimately a pawn of her scheming, she took pains to prepare her for a life like her own, and perhaps even harsher, teaching her statecraft from childhood, to hold herself like a duchess, and to prune bonds with others as soon as they formed.
 Neither loving nor outright abusive, she was simply an authority who dictated the course of Orobelle's life.
 Orobelle finds herself dealing with the fallout of Adamanta's ruthless subterfuge.|